UTokyo-ICEPP/qc-workbook/source/en/shor.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-# 素因数分解アルゴリズムを学習する
+# Learning Integer Factoring Algorithm

 +++

-この実習では**ショアのアルゴリズム**を学習します。名前を聞いたことがある人もいるかもしれませんが、ショアのアルゴリズム{cite}`shor,nielsen_chuang_qft_app`は最も有名な量子アルゴリズムと言っても良いでしょう。ショアのアルゴリズムの元になっている**量子位相推定**と呼ばれる手法を学んだ後、ショアのアルゴリズムの各ステップを実例とともに紹介します。最後に、Qiskitを使用してショアのアルゴリズムを実装し、実際に素因数分解を行ってみます。
 In this exercise, you will be learning about **Shor's algorithm**.
 You may have heard this name before, as Shor's algorithm{cite}`shor,nielsen_chuang_qft_app` is one of the most famous quantum algorithms.
 After learning the method called **quantum phase estimation**, on which Shor's algorithm is based, we will then introduce each step of Shor's algorithm, together with actual examples.
-Lastly, we will use Qiskit to implement Shor's algorithm and perform actual prime factorization.
+Lastly, we will use Qiskit to implement Shor's algorithm and exercise integer factoring.

 ```{contents} 目次
 ---